nirajpoudel/nirajpoudel/README.md

 This is Niraj Poudel from Nepal🇳🇵.

 I am a second year computer science undergraduate student at Patan College for Professional Studies affiliated to University of Bedfordshire.
 I am interested in Data Science, Machine Learning, Deep Learning and Artificial Intelligence.
+I have core skill in Python and some of other languages that I can deal with are Java and C++.
 I have been working with python for more than one and a half year.
-Some of the languages that I can work with are: Python, Java, C++.

 👉👉📧If any Queries directly mail me at nirajpoudel1818@gmail.com